Andruschenko/hue-hug/README.md

 ## Tipps

-For Processing Algorithm, look at processor/README.md
+To undestand the image processing algorithm, look at processor/README.md

 Delete `.pyc` files with: